nr-electronics/DEC-RL02-RL01-disk-emulator/README.md

 **Implementation** ( see also www.pdp11gy.com ) :
 The RL emulator is running on a **MAX10/DE10-Lite** , BeMicro CV , DE0-Nano and (on demand) on a DE1 board.
-The necessary PCB board was developed in cooperation with the computermuseum muenchen.
+The necessary PCB board was developed in cooperation with the http://www.computermuseum-muenchen.de.
 Additional Information on my homepage.
 Contact: RLEMU@cm-muenchen.de The up and running projects are based on QUARTUS Version 16.1 :
 **MAX10_RL_Emulator V1.5**,  BeMicro_RL_EMULATOR_V5  and  DE0_RL_EMULATOR_V5